robert-laws/cold-fusion/README.md

 #### The URL and the FORM scopes

-- URL scope is a structure using the fields in the URL via a GET method
+- URL scope is a structure transmitted in the url of the request using the fields in the URL via a GET method
-- FORM scope is a structure using the fields in the FORM via a POST method
+- FORM scope is a structure transmitted in the body of the request using the fields in the FORM via a POST method

 #### Protecting against CSRF attacks